Full services payment platform

 Limonetik’s software-as-a-service model provides processing, acquiring, support for marketplaces, pay-out services, and more.
 The company has invested heavily in its reconciliation engine, which handles the complex back-office operations associated with alternative payment options and local-only credit and debit cards, including different formats, data, API, and settlement rules.
 The company’s platform can handle reconciliation for owners of marketplaces, which need to collect funds from buyers and independently make settlement with all sellers net of marketplace fees.
 Other services include collecting and reconciling funds when individual payments are split between prepaid cards and global credit and debit cards.
-The company began 11 years ago as a prepaid card processor.
+The company started in 2007 as a prepaid card processor.

 Approximately 60% of all transactions Limonetik handles are for acquirers and other gateway providers, including ACI, Ingenico, Worldline, Verifone, Societe Generale, Credit Mutuel, Computop, and BNP Paribas.